Dash-Industry-Forum/Events/event.bs.md

 3. Event duration (<var>DU</var>): the duration for which the Event is active

 An inband Event is inserted in the beginning of a Segment.
 Since each media segment has an earliest presentation time equal to (<var>AT</var>), <var>AT</var> of the Segment carrying the Event Message box can be considered as the location of that box on the media timeline.
-The DASH player has to fetch and parse the Segment before or at its <var>AT</var> (at <var>AT</var> when it's assumed that the decoding and rendering of the segment incurs practically zero delay).
+DASH Player has to fetch and parse the Segment before or at its <var>AT</var> (at <var>AT</var> when it's assumed that the decoding and rendering of the segment incurs practically zero delay).
 Therefore, the Event inserted in a Segment at its <var>AT</var> time will be ready to be processed and fetched no later than <var>AT</var> on the media timeline.

 The second timing parameter is Event Presentation/Start Time (<var>ST</var> ). <var>ST</var> is the moment in the media timeline that the Event becomes active.
 This value can be calculated using the parameters included in Event Message box.